LuisangelParra/HousePricePredictorModel-website/src/content/blog/exploratory-analysis.md

 ## Exploratory analysis approach

-Our exploratory analysis includes four key visualizations, each designed to reveal specific aspects of the housing market
+Our exploratory analysis includes five key visualizations, each designed to reveal specific aspects of the housing market

 ### 1. Distribution of housing prices and square footage: